fab13n/jsonschema_cn/README.md

   the formal grammar.

-Schema objects have a `jsonschema` property, which contains the Python dict of the corresponding JSON schema.
+Schema objects have a `jsonschema` property, which contains the Python dict of the corresponding JSON Schema.

 Schemas can be combined with Python operators `&` (`"allOf"`) and `|` (`"anyOf"`).
 When they have definitions, those definition sets are